fkooman/php-oauth-as/README.md

 These clients are written in HTML, CSS and JavaScript only and can be hosted on any (static) web server.
 See the accompanying READMEs for more information.
-For your convienience they are hosted on [https://www.php-oauth.net](https://www.php-oauth.net)` so you do not need to setup the applications yourself and can immediately use the hosted versions.
+For your convenience they are hosted on [https://www.php-oauth.net](https://www.php-oauth.net) so you do not need to setup the applications yourself and can immediately use the hosted versions.
 Just specify the endpoint to your Authorization Server to get started.
 They also work with the Docker image, you can then use